This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 Example: Fine Treatment (later stage)

-The Inability to Evaluate or Specify What is Wrong: Sometimes we know something is wrong, but cannot zone in on what it is.
+The Inability to Evaluate or Specify What is Wrong: Sometimes, we know something is wrong but cannot determine it.

 • Revert to listening in isolation